Erik Gillberg: Moni-Sisu bus chassis

 In 1978 SAT presented the modulised Sisu SB "Moni-Sisu" ("Multi-Sisu") chassis on which could be built many different types of buses and special vehicles.
 The chassis consisted of five modules, of which each could be tailored according to the customer need without touching the other modules.

 S-series lorries

 In 1977 SAT started a project for modernising of lorries.
 The new range, S-series, was launched at the beginning of the 1980s.
 The first model was SK 150 which entered the market in 1980.
 A significant feature was modulised cabin that enabled use of the same structure in both conventional and forward control models with minor changes.
-Despite of being a small producer, Sisu could offer a very large selection of lorries for various purposes because of highly modulised construction.
+Despite being a small producer, Sisu could offer a very large selection of lorries for various purposes because of highly modulised construction.
 The S-series was received well in the market and remained technically competitive over the whole decade.